Sputnik V COVID-19 vaccine: Authorizations

-The Czech Republic is also considering buying Sputnik V, and Prime Minister Andrej Babis dismissed the minister of health, Jan Blatný, who was a loud opponent to the use of Sputnik V.
+The Czech Republic was also considering buying Sputnik V, and Prime Minister Andrej Babis dismissed the Minister of Health, Jan Blatný, who was a loud opponent to the use of Sputnik V.

 On 4 March 2021, EMA's human medicines committee (CHMP) has started a rolling review of Sputnik V (Gam-COVID-Vac), a COVID-19 vaccine developed by Russia's Gamaleya National Centre of Epidemiology and Microbiology.
 When asked about the prospect of Austria giving Sputnik V the approval (as some other European countries chose to do), EMA management board chair Christa Wirthumer-Hoche pointed to the fact there was not yet sufficient safety data about those who had already been given the vaccine.
 "We could have Sputnik V on the market in future, when we've examined the necessary data," she said, adding that the vaccine needed to match up to European criteria on quality control and efficacy.

 On 18 March 2021, German regional leaders including State Premiers and the mayor of Berlin called for the swift approval of the Russian vaccine by the European Medicines Agency to counteract the acute shortages of effective vaccines in Europe.
 German medical experts have recommended its approval also, and consider the Sputnik Vaccine "clever" and "highly safe".

 On 19 March 2021, the Philippine Food and Drug Administration granted emergency use authorization for Sputnik V, the fourth COVID-19 vaccine to be given authorization.
 The Philippine government planned to buy 20 million doses of the vaccine.

 On 12 April 2021, India approved the use of Sputnik V vaccine for emergency use against COVID-19 based on strong immunogenicity data.

 As of 12 April 2021, 62 countries had granted Sputnik V emergency use authorization.

 On 27 April 2021, Bangladesh approved the use of Sputnik V vaccine for emergency use.

 On 30 April 2021, Turkey and Albania approved the use of Sputnik V vaccine for emergency use.